 As a guest, do I really need to be in a hurry about this?

 We know that everyone’s schedule gets busier and busier, and with weddings often remaining adult-only affairs, your hosts should expect this of you too.
 But remember to take a moment and think about everything they have to worry about as well.
-If you are having trouble figuring out logistics of making it to the wedding or affording it, share this with your host so they aren’t kept in the dark.
+If you are having trouble figuring out the logistics of making it to the wedding or affording it, share this with your host so they aren’t kept in the dark.
 Often, there’s an alternative that allows you to make it fit if it’s an event you absolutely want to (or are expected to) attend.
 But remember, a moment’s worth of info from you can save your hosts one more thing on their already busy minds.

 How formal should my RSVP be?

-That depends entirely on you (and whomever plans on helping you plan your big day).
+That depends entirely on you (and whoever plans on helping you plan your big day).
 Formal wedding RSVP wording is usually still the choice if you plan on going with a traditional, fancy paper invitation (or a digital version of the same).
 This usually entails an RSVP written in the 3rd person with a guest’s response already prepared (usually you’ll just ask them to check a box or sign).
-The nice thing about using formal language is it conveys a seriousness to the invitation itself – which might be a nice subtle way to get those replies back to you faster than usual.
+The nice thing about using formal language is it conveys seriousness to the invitation itself – which might be a nice subtle way to get those replies back to you faster than usual.

 However, if you are more of an informal couple (or planning a more informal or less traditional celebration), you probably want an RSVP that projects that instead.
 Get creative with your fonts or goofy with your wedding RSVP wording (or use a cute picture!).
 Your RSVP will be one of the first impressions your guests will get of your upcoming event – send them the invite that reflects what you want your special day to be.